Helmholtz-UFZ/saqc/docs/Customizations.md

 2. An [interface](#interface) to the evaluation machinery

 ### Interface
-In order to make a function usable within the evaluation framework of SaQC the following interace is needed:
+In order to make a function usable within the evaluation framework of SaQC the following interface is needed:

 ```python
 def yourTestFunction(